 Apex Anatolians is a family of dogs over a decade in the making located in Western Montana working to protect a mixed herd of livestock and a small family from large apex predators daily.
-The dogs here function in pack sets to live and work together with Katahdin sheep, Kunekune pigs, a free ranging chicken flock, multiple barn cats, a couple cows, and farm kids.
+The dogs here function in pack sets to live and work together with Katahdin sheep, Kunekune pigs, a free ranging Icelandic chicken flock, Cotton Patch Geese, multiple barn cats, a couple cows, and the semi-feral farm boys.

 Since 2010, livestock guardian dogs have worked this property to keep both livestock and humans secure by deterring predators from seeing opportunity here, and addressing any intruders appropriately.

 The mission at Apex Anatolians is to preserve the purpose-driven temperament and health of the Anatolian Shepherd Dog to support families and herds alike.
 Our puppies/dogs are evaluated on multiple criteria prior to going home with their families or being considered for breeding here.
 We view each dog’s evaluation from a holistic perspective, because owning a beautiful dog won’t make up for a poor temperament or failed health over their lifetime!

 Temperament: evaluate both fixed and fluid characteristics in scale ratings.

 Work Aptitude: evaluate proximity and attitude towards stock, drive with threatening stimuli, temperament transfer to work, and multiple species preference.